OlavWolfiken/BetterDiscord/README.md

 The custom content provided in this repository requires you to have [BetterDiscord](https://betterdiscord.app/) installed.<br>Each custom conten may have their own, initial requirements, that will be provided accordingly.

 ## Installation
-Below are some recommended installation options for the custom content.<br>**Note:** The installation proccess may vary slightly between different custom content.
+Below are some recommended installation options for the custom content.

+**Note:** The installation proccess may vary slightly between different custom content.

 ### Plugins
-**Note:** Before installation make sure that you meet the requirements of each plugin, if provided!
+**Note:** Before installation make sure that you meet the requirements of each plugin, if provided!<br>
 WIP

 ### Themes
-**Note:** Before installation make sure that you meet the requirements of each theme, if provided!
+**Note:** Before installation make sure that you meet the requirements of each theme, if provided!<br>
 WIP

 ### Snippets